Pyro-central/gdlite/README.md

 # gdl
-Geometry Dash Lite ripped straight off of geometrydashlite.io
+Geometry Dash Lite ripped straight off of <a href="geometrydashlite.io">geometrydashlite.io</a>